-This bourbon chicken recipe is quick easy to make with juicy chunks of chicken simmered in a sweet and spicy brown sugar sauce, a classic from Louisiana.
-A perfect weeknight meal.
+This bourbon chicken recipe is comforting and delicious with tender chunks of chicken simmered in a sweet and spicy brown sugar sauce, a one-pan meal, absolutely mouthwatering.

 If you're looking for a quick and easy weeknight chicken dinner with a combination of sweet and spicy, Bourbon Chicken is a recipe you'll want to keep in your recipe collection.